-There are roughly 1000 mountain gorillas remaining in the world only found in Bwindi Impenetrable forest national and the Virunga Conservation area shared by Uganda, Rwanda and Democratic Republic of Congo.
-At present gorilla safaris to Congo are closed due to insecurity related issues associated with kidnap of travelers and killing of park rangers.
-This means that tourists going for gorilla safaris to meet face to face with the critically endangered species find their way to Bwindi impenetrable national park in Uganda or volcanoes national park in Rwanda.
-Some tourists have however tracked gorillas in the two national parks and often find themselves comparing to see in which national park they have a better experience and value for their money.
+There are roughly 1000 mountain gorillas remaining in the world and they are only found in Bwindi Impenetrable Forest National Park and the Virunga Conservation area shared by Uganda, Rwanda and Democratic Republic of Congo (DRC).
+However, DRC is less popular for gorilla safaris compared to its counterparts majorly due to insecurity around Virunga National Park caused by rebel activities in the area.
+This leaves Uganda’s Bwindi Impenetrable National Park and Rwanda’s Volcanoes National Park as the two most ideal destinations for gorilla safaris .
+Some tourists have however tracked gorillas in the two parks and often find themselves comparing to see in which national park they have a better experience and value for their money.

 In this case, we make a comparison of Bwindi impenetrable national park and volcanoes national park basing on the tourist pre-tracking experience, distance and accessibility of the national park, gorilla experience and the people around the two national parks, the accommodation facilities and price of gorilla permits.

 Distance and accessibility of the two national parks